 The original idea for the turbocharger can be traced all the way back to 1905.
 Alfred Büchi, a Swiss engineer, first patented the idea of capturing exhaust and using an axial compressor and axial turbine on a common shaft.
 In 1915 he created his first prototype which unfortunately failed, but this did not stop him.
 He continued to work on his idea for ten more years until he got it to work.
-In 1925 for the first time, Büchi succeeded in combining his technology with a diesel engine.
+Finally, in 1925 for the first time, Büchi succeeded in combining his technology with a diesel engine.

 The primary function of a turbocharger or “turbo” is to boost the intake air pressure of an internal combustion engine.
 A turbocharger consists of a compressor wheel and a turbine wheel coupled together by a solid shaft.
 The turbine wheel extracts energy from the exhaust gas and uses it to drive the compressor wheel.
-This compressed air is pushed out, allowing the engine to burn more fuel and ultimately produce more power.
+Subsequently, the compressed air is pushed out, allowing the engine to burn more fuel and ultimately produce more power.

 Turbocharger vs Supercharger

 So now you might be wondering, how is a turbocharger different than a supercharger?
 A turbocharger is powered by exhaust gas, while a supercharger is driven by the crankshaft (via a belt, gear, or chain).
-There are different styles of superchargers such as centrifugal, roots, and twin screw.
-Regardless of the supercharger style they are all engine-driven.
+There are different styles of superchargers such as centrifugal, roots, and twin-screw.
+Regardless of the supercharger style, they are all engine-driven.

 Turbochargers and superchargers both have their pros and cons.
 One benefit of a supercharger is that they provide boost almost instantly.
 Although turbo technology in recent years has really helped to offset some of the traditional turbo lag associated with turbochargers in previous years.

 One big advantage of turbochargers is that it capitalizes on some of the “free” energy that would otherwise be completely lost in the exhaust.
-Driving the turbine will increase exhaust back-pressure slightly, which does exert some load on the engine.
+However, driving the turbine will increase exhaust back-pressure slightly, which does exert some load on the engine.
 The net loss still tends to be less by comparison with the direct mechanical load that is required to drive a supercharger.